Amirrezahmi/CS-Course-Chronicles/README.md

-This book contains the textbooks of my university.
+This repository contains the textbooks of my university.

 I am happy if it is useful for someone.